moefuerst/dspace_ex/README.md

 "Making reliable distributed systems in the presence of software errors" # Example output
 ```

-To perform actions requiring authentication, you first need to log in or provide an API key:
+To perform actions requiring authentication, you need to log in or provide an API key:

 ```elixir
 iex> username = "your_dspace_username"